axelvc/react-timer/README.md

-# Ttime inspired by the pomodoro technique made just with reacting
+# Pomodoro timer with React

 You can see the result in this [here](https://axelvc.github.io/react-timer)